gradynn/ecs150-p1/REPORT.md

 specified following a > or >>.
 The append field is a boolean that is set to 1 if the command output is to be appended to the file specified by path.
 The next field is a pointer to another Command struct.
-This allows the storing of successive piped commands in a lined list.
+This allows the storing of successive piped commands in a linked list.

 ```
 struct CommandString {